TykTechnologies/tyk-charts/tyk-pump/README.md

     helm upgrade tyk-pump tyk-pump -n tyk

 ### Upgrading from tyk-headless chart
-Please see Migration notes in tyk-oss chart
+Please see Migration notes in [tyk-oss](https://github.com/TykTechnologies/tyk-charts/tree/main/tyk-oss) chart

 ## Configuration
 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
 To get all configurable options with detailed comments:

-    helm show values tyk-gateway > values.yaml
+    helm show values tyk-pump > values.yaml

 You can update any value in your local values.yaml file and use `-f [filename]` flag to override default values during installation.
 Alternatively, you can use `--set` flag to set it in Tyk installation.

 ### Set Redis conenction details (Required)
 Redis is Tyk Pump's primary database where it scrapes Tyk Gateway analytics from.
-You may set `redis.addr` and `redis.pass` with redis connection string and password for Tyk Gateway respectively.
+You may set `global.redis.addr` and `global.redis.pass` with redis connection string and password for Tyk Gateway respectively.

-### Default Pump Configurations
+### Pump Configurations

-### Set environment variables

-Tyk can be configured using environment variables.
-You can provide a list of environment variables at `gateway.extraEnvs`.
-See [Tyk Docs](https://tyk.io/docs/tyk-oss-gateway/configuration/) for a list of options available.

-### Set values via secrets

-You can specify some of the values via secrets.
+#### No Pump
+Set `global.backend=''` if you do not want to persist analytics data to backend.

+#### Mongo Pump
+To view analytics data on Dashboard if your backend is Mongo:
+Set `global.backend='mongo'`, and add connection details for mongo (same as Dashboard configurations) under `global.mongo`.

+#### Postgres Pump
+To view analytics data on Dashboard if your backend is Postgres:
+Set `global.backend='postgres'`, and add connection details for postgres (same as Dashboard configurations) under `global.postgres`.

+#### Other Pumps
+To setup other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `pump.extraEnvs`